Numerical study of the Serre-Green-Naghdi equations in 2D: Transverse stability of line solitary waves

 The velocities $u_{y}$ also show the expected behavior, i.e., only radiation, as can be seen in Fig.~\ref{solgaussuy}.
 Its magnitude is considerably smaller than the initial perturbation which stresses the stability of the line solitary wave.

 The $L^{\infty}$ norms of the solution $h$ can be seen in Fig.~\ref{solgaussmax}.
 They show the typical oscillations around a presumed final state (the small oscillations are due to the fact that we determine the $L^{\infty}$ norm on grid points which not necessarily correspond to the location of the maximum).
 Since we consider a perturbation with a higher respectively lower mass of several percents, the $L^{\infty}$ norm of this final state will have a slightly different value than the unperturbed soliton, and thus a slighly different velocity $c$.
 Note that there are stronger oscillations in the case with smaller mass.
-This indicates that one does not get as close to the final state as in the case with larger mass though the final time is the same.
-The final time is also twice than what was taken for the initial data (\ref{soldef}).
+This indicates that one does not get as rapidly close to the final state as in the case with larger mass though the final time is the same, which is why we considered longer times in the case of a $-$ sign in (\ref{solgauss}).
+The final time is also at least twice than what was taken for the initial data (\ref{soldef}).

 In order to check whether the final state is indeed a line solitary wave, we consider once more the difference between the 1D solution (\ref{sol}) and the above 2D solution for $t=20$.
 The former is taken at the location of the maximum as before, the value of $c$ is obtained by fitting this maximum to the maximum of expression (\ref{sol}).
 The resulting differences for $h$ and $u_{x}$ are shown in Fig.~\ref{solgaussdiff}.
 It can be seen that the difference is of the order of magnitude of the radiation.
 As indicated by the $L^{\infty}$ norm in Fig.~\ref{solgaussmax}, the final state will be reached in the $-$ case in (\ref{solgauss}) only for even larger times.